Observationally driven Galactic double white dwarf population for LISA

 Studies of the local 20\,pc WD sample estimate a DWD fraction of $\lesssim 5$~per cent \citep{too17, hol2018}, consistent with the BPS predictions of \citet{too17}.
 This estimate is based on one confirmed DWD system, and another six DWD candidates selected due to their low mass, which cannot be formed with single-star evolution.
 It is possible, however, that more massive DWDs are still hidden in the 20\,pc sample. \citet{bel20} estimated DWD fraction of $2.5$\,per cent based on the astrometric wobble in the \textit{Gaia} data.
 Note, however, that their result relates to a different binary separation range.
 They may not be sensitive to some of the systems, depending on the mass ratio, luminosity ratio, and distance.
-In any case, the results presented in this study can be linearly re-scaled to any desirable $f_{\rm DWD}$ value as it enters only in the estimate of the total number of DWDs (cf. Section~\ref{sec:DWD_tot}).
+In any case, the results presented in this study can be linearly re-scaled to any desirable $f_{\rm DWD}$ value as it enters only in the estimate of the total number of DWDs (see Section~\ref{sec:DWD_tot}).

 Our DWD population has been constructed for the Milky Way disc ignoring the bulge/bar and the stellar halo, since some inherent assumptions from \citet{maoz18} (e.g. constant star formation rate) are not appropriate elsewhere.
 Thus, our results should be considered as a lower limit.
 Based on the stellar mass, DWDs in the bulge/bar and the stellar halo are expected to be sub-dominant contributors to the \textit{LISA}-detectable population.
 For instance, given that the ratio of stellar mass in the bulge/bar region is $\sim0.3$ of that in the disc \citep{bla16}, we expect that accounting for the bulge/bar mass could boost the number of \textit{LISA} detections by up to 30\,per cent.
+Note, however, that since in this simple estimate we do not account for the star formation history of the bulge/bar, it should be considered as a generous upper limit.
 The mass of the stellar halo is only $\sim 0.01$ of the disc stellar mass, meaning that its contribution to the number of detections can be neglected \citep[see also a dedicated study by][]{rui09}.